saranshlakra/Filter-Project/README.md

 # Filter-Project
 This data is based on Indian marraige system.
+In India, there are multiple different groups on different social media platforms; Where we can find different options of girls and boys for marriage like a shadi.com or match maker.
+So, I this project will help you to filter any unwanted data from the big amount of data from these social platforms groups.

 name: Saransh0
 dob: 8/12/1994